 The BYU Speech and Language Clinic offers evaluations and treatment services in the areas of speech, language, voice, fluency, and aural rehabilitation.
 The clinic has anywhere from 20 to 60 patients being treated by 20 to 25 student clinicians during most of the year.

-Clinicians are students in the speech-language pathologist mater’s program administered by the Department of Communication Disorders.
+Clinicians are students in the speech-language pathologist master’s program administered by the Department of Communication Disorders.
 During this two-year program students benefit from clinical experience, which ensures they will be effective as they later work in schools, in hospitals, and in private care.

 A licensed speech-language pathologist supervises each student and helps student clinicians assess and create a treatment plan for each patient.
 Director of the BYU Speech and Language Clinic, Lee Robinson, explained that students not only benefit from clinical educators who supervise, but also from research faculty.
 “We have the advantage of excellent research professors to help us provide the best service.
 We believe that research informs clinical practice,” said Robinson.
 “Our number-one priority is to train students.
 Our number-two priority is to give the best service we can.”